Ruach/ruach.github.io/_posts/2020-06-01-gem5-microops.markdown

 ```
 (Although above code looks terrible,
 it has been generated automatically
-as a result of parsing)
+as a result of parsing macroop description)

 To figure out how the cpp classes are automatically generated,
 we should look at the place that makes use of
 our python dictionary containing macroop objects
-*macroopDict* because it needs reference
-define and declare each class.
+*macroopDict*.

 *gem5/src/arch/x86/isa/macroop.isa*
 ```python